Mtik333/pracaInzynierska/README.md

 Added comparator that sorts by specified attributes - it's required for RSFSACO algorithm.
 - also fixed bug when the core contains all attributes so dataset can't be reduced

+0.4.3 - 23.08.2017

+Exported functionality of both types of ants to the abstract class so it can be easily switched during execution of program
+- the same will happen with the logic classes, but first I need to fully implement the second algorithm